voryx/Thruway/README.md

 This a Symfony Bundle for [Thruway](https://github.com/voryx/Thruway), which is a php implementation of WAMP (Web Application Messaging Protocol).

+Note:  This project is still undergoing a lot of changes, so the API will change.

 ### Quick Start with Composer